Sistering of joists can be a great way to protect your floor joists from sagging.

 Make sure the new boards are level and not too flexible.

-Before reinstalling the utilities, any issues should be addressed.
+Before reinstalling the utilities, any issues should also be addressed.

 Step 7: Reconnect the Utilities